tristonpalacios/react-omdb-instructions/part2.md

 First set up the function that will determine what movies are shown in the list.
 You'll need to be able to tell if you are showing the user *all* of the movies or if you are *filtering* down to show the user just some of the movies.

-In `FilmListing`, create a `handleFilterClick` function that takes a string `filter` as an argument.
+In `FilmListing`, create a `handleFilterClick` function that takes `filter` as an argument.
 For now, just print a message that says `Setting filter to ` and the `filter` argument.

 This new function isn't connected to a button in the UI yet, so nothing should change.